 Description

-A broken column with a bay leaf garland stands atop a three-stage pedestal, whose cubic middle stage is carved with a motor car wheel with broken spokes and air valve.
-Dedications to Lambert's immediate family are applied to the vertical sides of the cube and plinths.
-The epitaphs on the plinths to Lambert read, from top to bottom: 'A modest friend, a fine gentleman / and a thorough sportsman; The first man to cover one hundred miles in one hour / killed by accident at Brooklands motor racing track / whilst attempting further records October 31st 1913.'
+The Tomb of Percy Lambert, located in Brompton Cemetery, is a Grade II listed structure made of marble with leaded lettering.
+It features a broken column topped with a bay leaf garland, which stands on a three-stage pedestal.
+The middle stage of the pedestal is cubic and intricately carved with a motor car wheel that has broken spokes and an air valve.
+Dedications to Lambert's immediate family are inscribed on the vertical sides of the cube and the plinths.
+The epitaphs on the plinths dedicated to Lambert read, from top to bottom: 'A modest friend, a fine gentleman / and a thorough sportsman; The first man to cover one hundred miles in one hour / killed by accident at Brooklands motor racing track / whilst attempting further records October 31st 1913.'

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.